 Our history - a timeline

-We were founded in 1902 – find out we’ve evolved since then
+We were founded in 1902 – find out how we've evolved since then.

 When the UK’s Imperial Tobacco Company and the American Tobacco Company of the United States form a joint venture, the British American Tobacco Company.
 James ‘Buck’ Duke becomes the company’s first chairman.
 His strategy is to devise a superior product, hire the best people to make it, price it as low as possible, and mechanise production.

 A period of rapid expansion sees us develop markets in the West Indies, India, Ceylon, Egypt, Holland, Belgium, Sweden, Norway, Finland, Indonesia, East Africa and Malaya.